Skip to content

 The Transformation

-For technical leaders: This amplifies your most expensive resource—expert judgment.
-When your bottleneck is making the right decision (not typing code), AI becomes a strategic multiplier.
+For technical leaders, this amplifies your most expensive resource: expert judgment.
+When your bottleneck is making the right decision, not finding time to code, AI becomes a strategic multiplier.

 Previous Post